byuitechops/for-the-strength-of-developers/ProjectLifeCycle.md

 The Scrum Master or Dev will have Mid Sprint meetings with Josh to make sure we are on track

-We use github issues and milestones for sprint tracking
+We use github issues, milestones and Projectsfor sprint tracking

-there will be a design approval meeting before development starts
+There will be a design approval meeting before development starts

+**TODO:**
 make a infographic for the design proccess

 ## Trello Card Format